 As expected, it also shares the same signatures features of a RipStik-manufactured caster board: high grade urethane wheels, ABEC-5 bearings, concave deck, kick tail and nose and spiked action pads.

 Aesthetic wise, it looks hip enough to be associated by pros in the skating park.
 It’s great for pros but beginner adults and children can also manage using this toy.
-It’s perfect for carving and simple rides across the neighbourhood.
+It’s good for carving and simple rides across the neighbourhood.

 By and large, the self-centering caster looks like the biggest selling point this caster board has.
 I highly recommend this for those who are looking forward to getting started in the caster boarding sports.